keawade/keawade.github.io/content/posts/2015-12-28-Advent_of_Code_2.md

 title: "Advent of Code: I Was Told There Would Be No Math"
 date: 2015-12-28
 slug: 2015-12-28-Advent_of_Code
-summary: Advent of Code 2015 day 2 writeup.
+description: Advent of Code 2015 day 2 writeup.
 aliases:
   - /2015-12-28-Advent_of_Code
 ---